Tenby

 Required disclosures in DC

-1. Rent control registration — provide registration number and maximum legal rent
+1. Rent control registration — registration number, maximum legal rent, and RAD contact info

-2. Lead paint disclosure — for properties built before 1978
+3. Lead paint disclosure — for properties built before 1978 (federal + DC requirements)

 6. Flood risk — if applicable